Professor Adam Walker

 Dr Thomas Hedl

-Masters Student, PhD Candidate (2018-2025)
+Masters Student, PhD Graduate (2018-2025)

 Tom employed proteomics techniques to analyse the protein composition of neuronal pathology in MND and FTD.
 He undertook Masters of Research studies, followed by PhD.